dotmesh-io/docs/hugo/content/install-setup/gke.md

 ## Dotmesh

-Use the following command to apply the YAML configuration for running dotmesh:
+Use the following command to apply the YAML configuration for running dotmesh on Kubernetes 1.8 and 1.9:

 {{< copyable name="step-06" >}}
 kubectl apply -f https://get.dotmesh.io/yaml/dotmesh-k8s-1.8.gke.yaml